 Materials requested less than one week prior to class use will be processed as soon as possible, but the library cannot guarantee processing by the requested date.
-Submissions may be made by e-mail to Janelle West (for books and scores) or Sara Outhier (for recordings).
+Submissions may be made by e-mail to Justin Lemons (for books, scores, and recordings).
 All requests should include the following information:

 Instructor ID number

 Author / composer

 Requests submitted without all of the above information will not be processed.
 It is also helpful if a syllabus is submitted with reserve requests.

 Book, Score, Audio, and Carrel Reserves